On additive bases in infinite abelian semigroups: Funding

-The first author was supported by the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir" (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
+The first author was supported by the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program "Investissements d'Avenir" (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
 The third author was supported by National Science Foundation Grant DMS-1702296 and a summer research grant of the College of Liberal Arts of the University of Mississippi.
-Part of this research was carried out at the Institut de Math\'ematiques de Jussieu - Paris Rive Gauche, and the first and third authors would like to thank the Institut and the team Combinatoire et Optimisation for their hospitality.